cardgdev/PFactoryAdventure-XD/README.md

 ## Other changes:

 - HM moves can be forgotten.
-Be careful not to softlock yourself!
+Softlocking should be impossible since Cinnebar is accessible by foot, and everywhere else you can always black out.
 - "Mew under the truck" event.
 - Increased TM availability.